Wilhelmina International (NASDAQ:WHLM) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Wilhelmina International (NASDAQ:WHLM – Get Rating) in a research report report published on Thursday morning.
-The firm issued a buy rating on the technology company’s stock.
+StockNews.com initiated coverage on shares of Wilhelmina International (NASDAQ:WHLM – Get Rating) in a research report report published on Friday morning.
+The brokerage issued a buy rating on the technology company’s stock.

-Wilhelmina International (NASDAQ:WHLM – Get Rating) last issued its quarterly earnings results on Wednesday, August 10th.
-The technology company reported $0.18 earnings per share for the quarter.
-Wilhelmina International had a return on equity of 13.22% and a net margin of 4.39%.
-The firm had revenue of $17.60 million during the quarter.
+Wilhelmina International (NASDAQ:WHLM – Get Rating) last issued its earnings results on Wednesday, August 10th.
+The technology company reported $0.18 earnings per share (EPS) for the quarter.
+The company had revenue of $17.60 million for the quarter.
+Wilhelmina International had a net margin of 4.39% and a return on equity of 13.22%.

 Wilhelmina International, Inc primarily engages in the fashion model management business.
 It specializes in the representation and management of models, entertainers, athletes, and other talent to various clients, including retailers, designers, advertising agencies, print and electronic media and catalog companies.